-In order to provide support and technical assistance to programs addressing the safety and well-being of children exposed to domestic violence and co-occurring child maltreatment, NCCADV has launched the Child Advocacy and Services Enhancement (CASE) Project in partnership with and funding from the North Carolina Division of Social Services.
+We aim to provide support and technical assistance to programs addressing the safety and well-being of children exposed to domestic violence and co-occurring child maltreatment.
+To this end, we have launched the Child Advocacy and Services Enhancement (CASE) Project in partnership with and funding from the North Carolina Division of Social Services.

 Major efforts of the CASE Project include:

 - Coordinating access to a nationwide criminal background check service provided to domestic violence programs for staff, volunteers or vendors who interface with children

 - Hosting statewide and regional “Domestic Violence and Children” trainings as well as sharing other professional development opportunities relevant to children’s programming, evidence-based programs and trauma-informed services

 - Linking with domestic violence and child maltreatment policy groups such as the North Carolina Child Fatality Task Force, Project Broadcast, and NC Child Advocacy Network to enact programs, policies, and laws instrumental to the needs of children and youth affected by domestic violence and/or child maltreatment.